na4zagin3/satyrographos/README.md

 # satyrographos
 A naive package manager for SATySFi.

+_WARNING: Command line interfaces except for `satyrographos install` are EXPERIMENTAL and subject to change and removal._

 Currently, it only composes `~/.opam/<ocaml-version>/share/satysfi/<package>` installed by OPAM and user-defined packages under `~/.satyrographos/packages/<package>` and copy into ``~/.satysfi/dist`.

 Satyrographos simplifies installation of SATySFi.
 For example, @zr-tex8r’s (`make-satysfi.sh`)[https://gist.github.com/zr-tex8r/0ab0d24255ecf631692c1f0cbc5ca026] will be like this.